PaulTreanor/paultreanor.com/pages/aye.md

 <img  src="/images/aye/aye.svg" alt="Aye Map">

-When you map it out here we have a pretty nice "aye" isogloss: people in Ulster (and Sligo...and Wicklow for some reason) say "aye", other people generally don't.
+When you map it out here we have a pretty nice "aye" isogloss: people in Ulster (Wicklow for some reason) say "aye", other people generally don't.

 I can finally say aye without thinking about it again.